womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/1-intro-to-rainbowkit.md

 While you're in this file, you can also replace `<Your Infura project id>` with your Infura project id.
 You can find that by going to your Infura dashboard and selecting your project settings.

-> Note: [Infura has renamed project id to API Key](https://docs.infura.io/infura/networks/ethereum/how-to/secure-a-project/project-id) - you will no longer see project id in your project settings.
+> Note: Infura has renamed project id to API Key [see more here](https://docs.infura.io/infura/networks/ethereum/how-to/secure-a-project/project-id) - you will no longer see project id in your project settings.
 Select the API Key found under the endpoints tab of your project settings!

 ## Importing and Configuration of Chains